Premier Dental Websites & Marketing

 Altruism and reciprocity are the categories that reviewers tend to classify themselves in the most.
 The strong majority of patients leave the office happy, willing to share their great experiences with others.
 Let’s hope that each of your patients shares in this joy!

-Encouraging positive reviews
+How to obtain positive reviews

-Tip #1: Create a business card-like handout with a link to leave a review (& give these to patients) – Creating the link and business card may be a little extensive and time consuming, but this method will lead to sure fire results.
+(For the cost conscience ‘Do-it-your-self-er’) Creating the link and business card may be a little extensive and time consuming, but this method will lead to decent results.
 What you want to do is create a link that leads directly to your Google review popup page.
 You can get this URL by visiting the Grade.us Google Review Link Generator.
 Here you can plug in your business name and postal code to search for your business on Google.
 Once Grade.us finds your business, click the button to get your links.
 Now that you have your direct links, you can then plug them into a URL shortener in order to make it easy on your patients to type the link into their cell phones, tablets or computers.
 I recommend tiny.cc because you can actually create the URL extension for the shortened URL.
 So your URL could be something like “tiny.cc/docreviews”

 The reason I like this method for soliciting reviews is because you can actually gauge your patient’s response at check out.
 If you can tell they are pleased, you can hand them a card and ask them to leave a review.
 You can also give them an incentive to do so!

-Business Review Card
+Business Review Card With QR Code & Tiny URL

 Tip #2: Craft a great message and guide the patient through the review process – Aside from creating business cards, you can always just create a one-sheet hand out for collecting reviews.
 We’ve made these for our clients in the past as well and have instructions on hand.
 For this method we basically create a one page instructional handout for creating a Google account and then finding your business to leave the review.
 At Elevate DDS we encourage this method because not all happy patients are very computer literate.
 Some patients may need extra instruction or guidance to leave the review.